cosmo-grant/simpson-reversals/README.md

 We were about right: the recovery rate in the treatment group is around .3 and in the control group is around .6.

-So we can use our physical intuition, about merging columns of water, to move from the first picture, representing the segregrated data, to the second picture, representing the aggregated data.
+We can use our physical intuition, about merging columns of water, to move from the first picture, representing the segregrated data, to the second picture, representing the aggregated data.

+So the third observation, at last, is that the recovery rate of people in the treatment group is lower than of people in the control group.

 ### 1.4 Why the trick works